PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/UseCasesDetailed.md

 ## Use-case 3: Create a subset of images from the original dataset

-You can either select the images for your subset by searching the Imsitu file directory (in combination with browsing the GUI interface), or you can create a subset through using the dataset's annotation files in.
+You can either select the images for your subset by searching the Imsitu file directory (in combination with browsing the GUI interface) or you can create a subset through using the dataset's meta data, - i.e., annotation files.

 Before you dive into Imsitu's meta data, determine which activity (i.e. ```verb```) and/or which participating actor, object, substance or location you are interested in (e.g., ```agent```, ```place```, ```item```, etc.).
 For example, if you want to create a subset containing images of males and females dusting, you would have to find the images where ```agent``` equals ```n10787470``` for 'Woman', and ```n10287213``` for 'Man'.
 You can look up these codes and corresponding descriptions in the ```imsitu_space.json``` file.
 Additionally, the ```verb``` for dusting is ```dusting```.